tnichols217/notes/CSDS 391/Textbook/4 - Complex Search.md

 When you do actions and simulations semi-concurrently

-- More useful for unstable or dynamic environ
+- More useful for unstable or dynamic environments, as the environment may change while simulations undergo

+### Problems with Online Search

+- May take a wrong path and be hard to return back
+-